emiyl/vita.cfw.guide/more/sd2vita.md

 3. Open your FTP client on your computer
 4. Type in the IP Address and Port shown on your Vita
 5. Insert your MicroSD Card into your computer
-6. Copy the contents of `ux0:` to your MicroSD card
+6. Copy the contents of `ux0` to your microSD card
 7. Eject your MicroSD Card and put it into your SD2Vita card
 8. Navigate to `ux0:data` on the FTP Client
 9. Transfer the `gamesd.skprx` file